underscoreio/essential-slick/src/pages/5-data_modelling.md

 This model of working with semantic types is immediately appealing to Scala developers.
-The authors strongly encourage you to use `ColumnTypes` in your applications, to help reduce bugs and let Slick take care of cumbersome type conversions.
+We strongly encourage you to use `ColumnTypes` in your applications, to help reduce bugs and let Slick take care of cumbersome type conversions.